2016 Pakistan Super League final

-The 2016 Pakistan Super League Final was a Twenty20 cricket match played on 23 February 2016, at Dubai International Cricket Stadium, Dubai between Quetta Gladiators and Islamabad United to determine the winner of the 2016 season of the Pakistan Super League.
+The 2016 Pakistan Super League Final was a Twenty20 cricket match played on 23 February 2016, at Dubai International Cricket Stadium, Dubai between Quetta Gladiators and Islamabad United to determine the winner of the 2016 season of the Pakistan Super League (PSL).

-Islamabad defeated Quetta by six wickets to win the first title of the Pakistan Super League.
+Islamabad defeated Quetta by six wickets to win their first PSL title.
 Islamabad won the toss at elected to field first.
 Dwayne Smith of Islamabad United was the man of the match, scoring 73 runs from 51 balls.
 The final was sold out with a final attendance of around 25,000.
 The final marked a successful culmination of PSL's first season.

 Route to the final

 Group stage

 Quetta Gladiators and Islamabad United finished the group stage in second and third positions respectively on the league's points table.
-Quetta won six out of eight games in the group stage and finished second on the table with 12 points.
+Quetta won six out of their eight games in the group stage and finished second on the table with 12 points.
 Quetta batted second in seven of their matches and chased the tournament's highest total, 201 against Lahore Qalandars in their last group match.
 Islamabad began the tournament with four defeats in their first six matches, but won their last two group stage matches to qualify for the playoffs in third place with eight points.